Results

 Learn more

-The JGI’s DNA Synthesis Program supports a wide range of projects, from single-gene synthesis to the synthesis of entire chromosomes, advancing the … Program aims to generate large datasets to explore sequence-function relationships, advancing the discovery of …
+… The JGI’s DNA Synthesis Program supports a wide range of projects, from single-gene synthesis to the synthesis of entire chromosomes, advancing the … 2012, with a focus on addressing critical energy and environmental challenges.
+Through innovative research in …

 Learn more